Commentary and Research Articles

 - All submissions are made using the ScholarOne platform.
 ScholarOne allows authors to track the progress of their submission throughout the production process.
 To submit a manuscript or register for an account please visit the RUSI Journal's ScholarOne site.

-Contributors are requested to read and adhere to the Institute's style guide for external writers, an electronic copy (pdf) of which can be downloaded here.
+Contributors are requested to read and adhere to the Institute's style guide for external writers.
 Please pay particular care to the Institute's referencing style, the improper application of which will cause delay or rejection.

 Authors alone are responsible for the content of their respective papers.
 The opinions and conclusions expressed in articles written by RUSI Staff and RUSI Fellows do not necessarily represent the views of the Institute.